javacc21/javacc21/README.md

     git clone https://github.com/javacc21/javacc21.git

-And then you can do a build by invoking ant from the top-level directory.
-You should also be able to run test suite by running "ant test".
+And then you can do a build by invoking `./gradlew build` from the top-level directory.
+You should also be able to run test suite by running `./gradlew test`

 If you are interested in this project, either as a user or as a developer, you may [write me]("mailto:revusky@NOSPAMjavacc.com").
 Better yet, you can sign up on our[Discourse forum](https://discuss.parsers.org/) and post any questions or suggestions there.